journeyjt/BardicInspiration/README.md

 - Remove videos from queue
 - Automatic loop - restarts from beginning when queue ends
 - Queue persists across sessions
+- **Save & Load Queues**: DJs can save the current queue with a custom name and load saved queues later
+- **Export/Import**: Share queue configurations between games or GMs

 ## Installation